taylorfsteele/WalkScoreProject/README.md

-Portfolio Project with Walk Score API
+# Walk Score

+Find and Compare Public Transit & Walkability Scores, enter your address to get your score.